pablojimenezmateo/kindle-wallpaper/README.md

 You need to open the file programs/parse_ical and put your .ical URL in the variable ICAL_URL

+Google calendar<br>
 To get your .ical for parse_ical go to https://support.google.com/calendar/answer/37103?hl=en and follow the instructions, you need the URL that is under "Public address in iCal format" and make that calendar public, or the link won't work.

+iCloud calendar<br>
+The same is also possible with iCloud.
+Just enable sharing throgh the fan symbol and tick "public" to see the webcal URL.
+You can either use the easier accessible public URL explained here at apple support https://support.apple.com/en-gb/guide/icloud/mm6b1a9479/icloud or try and get the secret private URL through this tutorial https://www.techrepublic.com/article/how-to-find-your-icloud-calendar-url/
+In any case you will need to replace prefix "webcal://" with "https://"

+Should you experience a timezone offset when displaying calendar entry times, you will need to adapt the timedelta variable as well.
+So far, time delta needs to be set to the GMT offset with Google calendar (CET = GMT+1 = 1) and to 0 with iCloud.

 **programs/parse_weather**